Evaluating the effects of reducing voltage margins for energy-efficient operation of MPSoCs: Conclusion

 For multicore architectures, the inherent redundancy of cores can be exploited in a fault-tolerant arrangement, which in turn can be used to warrant correct operation in guardband-violating settings.
 These extreme settings can improve energy efficiency, for example, in applications unfit for parallelization.

 The energy reduction of about 27\% achieved in the experiments provides a target consumption for the complete system.
-We can expect greater gains if we consider that the maximum energy reduction was in a ``safe'' configuration for the energy measurement experiment as no fault-tolerant system was employed.
-Therefore, considering the failure threshold shown in Experiment A, there are still higher margins to be harvested.
-Additionally, due to the limitation of the on-chip DC-DC converter, it was not possible to go lower than $1V$, where there is a tendency to increase efficiency, as shown in Figure~\ref{fig:sbcda-isoperf}.
+We can expect more significant gains if we consider that the maximum energy reduction was in a ``safe'' configuration for the energy measurement experiment as no fault-tolerant system was employed.
+Therefore, considering the failure threshold shown in Experiment A, there are still available margins to be harvested.
+Additionally, due to the limitations of the on-chip DC-DC converter, it was not possible to go lower than $1\ V$.
+Fig. \ref{fig:sbcda-isoperf} shows a trend of higher energy efficiency towards lower voltages.
+Further energy reductions could be possible by allowing errors in suitable applications, such as image processing or signal processing algorithms, in an approximate computing approach.